project-origin/documentation/architecture.md

 For geographical correlation we have added a sector.

-Currently these sectors are defined as the price-area, in Denmark DK1 and DK2.

-But this could also be at a more granular level if there are congestion within a single price-area.
+Currently sectors are defined as the price-area, in Denmark DK1 and DK2, but could also be at a more granular level if there are congestion within a single price-area.

 This is why the word **"sector"** was chosen as not to predefine what it is.